molgin/ironboard-greenifier/README.md

 #### Note for iOS

 I don't know the url of the Your Progress page for iOS.
-You'll have change the URL in the `@match` on line 7.
+I assume you have one.
+You'll have to change the URL in the `@match` on line 7.
 Or add it on a second `@match` line and open a pull request.
 Or let me know what it is and I'll add it.
 Whatever.

 ## That's it